Nicholas's last name is NOT pronounced Cas-tell-anos.

-"It's pretty simple, just the double L's are a Y," he said.
-"So, cast-ay-AH-nos."
+"It's pretty simple," Nick said.
+"The double L's are a Y. So, it's cast-ay-AH-nos."

 In 2010, Nick's senior year at Archbishop McCarthy, he committed to the University of Miami on a baseball scholarship.

-That season, Nick hit .542 with six home runs, 41 RBIs, 34 runs scored and 22 stolen bases.
+That season, Nicholas hit .542 with six home runs, 41 RBIs, 34 runs scored and 22 stolen bases.
 He was honored as the Gatorade Florida Baseball Player of the Year and competed with the 18-and-Under squad for USA Baseball that won a gold medal at the Pan American Junior Championship in Venezuela in the fall of 2009.

-Nick's mother's family is from Detroit.
+Nicholas' mother's family is from Detroit.
 Her Dad, Leonard Beard, is a retired Detroit firefighter.
 A Michigander at heart, he passed on his Tigers ties to his daughter, Castellanos' mother.
 He is also clearly a Michigander in voice, sounding like a one-man cheering section.

-- In August 2013, Nick and his fiancee Vanessa Hernandez had a son.
+In August 2013, Nick and his fiancée Vanessa Hernandez had a son.